Data object privileges

 user C. When Azure Databricks checks for privileges for user C to access view V, it also checks that

 the owner of V and underlying table T are the same.
 If the owners are not the same, user C must

 SELECT privileges on underlying table T.

-When table ACLs are disabled on a cluster, an owner is not registered when a database, table, view,
+When table access control is disabled on a cluster, no owner is registered when a database, table, view,

 or function is created.
 To test if an object has an owner, run